Next Practice Offering

 This year, the Northeast Insight Dialogue Sangha is offering mini retreats on the The Three Characteristics: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self.

-9:00 AM – 12 Noon ET
+9:00 AM 12 Noon ET

-This year, the Northeast Insight Dialogue Sangha is offering mini retreats on the The Three Characteristics: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self.
-In November, we will contemplate with the Insight Dialogue guidelines of Pause, Relax, Open, Attune to Emergence, Speak the Truth and Listen Deeply.
+This year, the Northeast Insight Dialogue Sangha is offering mini retreats on the The Three Characteristics of our human existence: Anicca: impermanence, Dukkha: suffering or stress, and Anatta: no inherent, unchanging self or other.

 The framework of this investigation is the practice of Insight Dialogue, a relational practice developed by Gregory Kramer and the Insight Dialogue Community.
 We will practice together to explore the teachings based in the Pali Canon, the collection of suttas in the Theravada Buddhist tradition.

-When: Sunday November 16, 2025.
+When: Sunday April 26, 2025.
 9 am to noon.
 Doors open for check-in at 8:30am.

 Where: Peace House, 362 Broadway, Cambridge 02139.
 A note from the Director of Peace House: "Peace House has a two-fold mission.
 We provide a sacred place that is first and foremost a monastic residence: a supportive place for monks to further their spiritual development.
 Second, through various offerings, we invite visitors to engage in spiritual discovery, meaningful community, and practice.
 We aim to create conditions where individual and collective peace, connection, and discovery can flourish."